 Company financial statements

-2022 2021
+2023 £ 2022 £

-Materiality £200,000 £140,000
+Materiality £220,000 £200,000

-Basis for determining materiality 1% of Turnover 1% of Turnover
+Basis for determining materiality 1% of revenue 1% of revenue

-Performance materiality £140,000 £98,000
+Performance materiality £144,000 £140,000

-Basis for determining performance materiality 70% 70%
+Basis for determining performance materiality 70% of materiality 70% of materiality

-Rationale for the benchmark applied
+Rationale for the benchmarks applied

-We used revenue as our chosen benchmark to determine materiality as the entity on lends funds raised in the capital markets to group companies and therefore the revenue generated from these activities is the area that will have greatest impact on decisions made by users of the accounts.
+We used finance income for our chosen benchmark to determine materiality as the entity on-lends funds raised in the capital markets to group companies and therefore the revenue generated from these activities is the area that will have greatest impact on decisions made by users of the accounts.
+We have determined that 70% of materiality is an appropriate basis for performance materiality based on our previous experience of the audit and factors such as the low levels of misstatements previously identified partially offset by areas in the financial statements subject to estimation uncertainty.